You’ll dig into challenging literary texts, learn to read critically, speak confidently, and write persuasively in a two-semester seminar.

 Essentially Barnard: Senior Projects

-Students learned about climate change, invasive species, water resources, and sustainability in an environmental science class that took them on field trips to the Hudson River — and even on the Hudson.
+In one environmental science class, students learned about climate change, invasive species, water resources, and sustainability, and even went on field trips to the Hudson River.

 At Barnard, you can take a summer, a semester, or a year abroad.
 Study music in Austria, gender studies in the Netherlands, ecology in Panama — immerse yourself in a world of learning and adapt to a new culture.